Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Write your paper, including adding your author tags, evidence and citations in MLA style.

-- Final Proofread.
+- Do a final proofread.
 Run a spelling and grammar check, proof-read and read aloud to catch errors.
 Another tip I often suggest to students is printing out your paper and reading it aloud or having someone read it to you.
 When you read aloud, you slow yourself down and actually catch a lot of errors your eyes miss when you read the computer screen.

 Choosing a Topic